-For more details on how to wash a rag rug, read our more in depth “How to Wash a Rag Rug” blog post.
+For more details on how to wash a rag rug, read our more in depth “How to Clean a Rag Rug” blog post.

-How long does it take to make a rug once I’ve got the hang of the technique?
+Q4: How long does it take to make a rug?

 I’m afraid that this is one of those “how long is a piece of string” questions.
 How long a rag rug piece takes to make depends on a number of factors including:

 - The complexity of design.
 Generally, the simpler a design is, the less time it takes.
 The more complex a design is, the longer it takes.
 This is mainly down to the “thinking time” it takes to decide exactly what colours to put where.
 It’s one of the reasons why I often recommend simple, geometric designs as a first project for rag rug beginners.
 Stripey rugs are therapeutic and relatively quick to make, for example.

 - The number of fabrics used.
 More fabrics = more chopping time.
 Plus, you can’t get into as much of a rhythm when you’re chopping and changing between colours.